LilayLily/Analyzing-the-forecast-quality-of-wind-energy-in-Germany-from-2012-to-2020/README.md

 In the Notebook Data Cleaning the data on which the analysis is based is processed and then imported into a database.

-The data set is then analyzed and visualized in [Tableau] (https://public.tableau.com/app/profile/lily1503).
+The data set is then analyzed and visualized in [Tableau](https://public.tableau.com/app/profile/lily1503).